ibexa/documentation-developer/docs/guide/controllers.md

 {% endfor %}
 ```

-The default view type is `line`.
+The default view type is `line`, defined under `itemViewType`.
+You can change it by passing a different view to `viewType` in the template.
-You can define a different view type by overriding the default `parameters.ezcontentquery_item_view` parameter.
+You can also define a different view type globally by overriding the default `parameters.ezcontentquery_item_view` parameter.